-The M.S.E. program in the Graduate School of Engineering seeks to fulfill the mission of Oklahoma Christian University to transform lives for Christian faith, scholarship and service.
-The M.S.E. is a rigorous educational program, with a broad selection of classes that will enhance the abilities of new engineering graduates and practicing professionals who aspire to make significant contributions in technology, innovation, and productivity.
+The M.S.C.S. and M.S.E. programs in the Graduate School of Engineering and Computer Science seek to fulfill the mission of OC to transform lives for Christian faith, scholarship and service.
+Both are rigorous educational programs, with a broad selection of classes that will enhance the abilities of new computer science and engineering graduates and practicing professionals who aspire to make significant contributions in technology, innovation, and productivity.
 The program is designed to allow a student to select areas that will add depth and breadth to his or her technical and business knowledge.

-The graduate of the M.S.E.
-Program at OC should have the following characteristics:
+The graduate of the M.S.C.S. and M.S.E. programs at OC should have the following characteristics:

-- Increased depth of knowledge in the chosen engineering major, including a blend of current theory and practice - Increased breadth of knowledge extending beyond the chosen engineering major into other engineering, mathematics, computer science, and/or business topics - Enhanced communication skills within the practice of engineering and the management of technology - 4.
+- Increased depth of knowledge in the chosen computer science or engineering major, including a blend of current theory and practice - Increased breadth of knowledge extending beyond the chosen comptuer science or engineering major into other engineering, mathematics, computer science, and/or business topics - 3.
+Enhanced communication skills within the practice of computer sceince or engineering and the management of technology - 4.
 Knowledge of issues of ethics and social responsibility and an understanding of Christian values and faith

-Completion of 30 credit hours following the above rules with a GPA of 3.0 or greater is required for graduation from the M.S.E. program.
-Students will be allowed to select a practicum option for each track if they wish to make industry experience part of their educational plan.
-Enrollment in this course, ENGR-5723: Graduate Engineering Practicum, will increase the program to 33 hours.
+Completion of 30 credit hours with a GPA of 3.0 or greater is required for graduation from the M.S.C.S. and M.S.E. programs.
+M.S.E. students will be allowed to select a practicum option for each track if they wish to make industry experience part of their educational plan.
+Enrollment in up to three additional hours of Graduate Engineering Practicum will increase the program from 31-33 hours.
 Students selecting this option will be responsible for locating an appropriate industry opportunity himself/herself.
-The student will need to work closely with the Director of Graduate School of Engineering to receive necessary approvals PRIOR to starting the practicum.
+The student will need to work closely with the director to receive necessary approvals PRIOR to starting the practicum.